The 8 Best Napa Valley Wine Country Resorts

 • Share

-What is a Best Napa Wine Country Resort anyway?
-A basic definition might be to have a terrific restaurant, outdoor activities, an epic pool, design that provides a sense of place, and the location should be set amidst beautiful Napa Valley surroundings.
-It doesn’t have to have a spa, but if they have one, it sure wouldn’t hurt.
+What is a “best” Napa Wine Country Resort anyway?
+A basic definition might be to have a terrific restaurant, outdoor activities, an epic pool, design that provides a sense of place, and a location set amidst beautiful Napa Valley surroundings.
+It doesn’t have to have a spa, but it sure wouldn’t hurt.
 And you shouldn’t have to leave the property during your stay to have a wonderful experience.
-But most of all, a Wine Country “best resort” is a place for a guest to feel well-looked after.
+But most of all, a top Wine Country resort is a place for guests to feel well-looked after.

-In and around Napa Valley we’ve found resorts that hit all of these grace notes and a whole lot more.
-From an urban resort in downtown Napa, to expansive properties dotting the hillsides and valley, these are the gems that offer guests relaxation, rejuvenation, and a perfect base to explore all that Napa Valley has to offer.
+In and around Napa Valley we’ve found resorts that hit all of these notes and a whole lot more.
+From quaint properties walking distance to town, to expansive properties dotting the hillsides and valley, these are the gems that offer guests relaxation, rejuvenation, and a perfect base from which to explore all that Napa Valley has to offer.

 1